 “You buy me out or I’ll buy you out!”

 Mr William Cecil Burton has recently taken over the lease of the Pioneer Picture Theatre from Mr Robert Shortt.

 The final screening at the Star Picture Theatre was held in February 1949.

 The building was sold to the Tennant Creek Co Operative.

 Storms and fire during the 1950’s saw the demise of the building, the stage was destroyed in 1954, some years later fire, and then finally a storm in 1958, which demolished the building.

 News was received late on Thursday that the Tennant Creek picture theatre operating box was badly damaged by fire on Wednesday night, 31 October 1951.

 The story of that fire as told by Bob’s father, Bill Burton.

-Bill was in the projection box screening a movie and Bob was told that the doors should always be closed when nitrate film was being used, as it is very flammable especially if the film breaks.
-Well the door wasn’t closed on this Wednesday night (and who could blame him!) and of course the film broke, and Bill was unable to grab it before the reel caught it, and dragged the burning end on the reel, which then set the film alight.
-Frantically he yanked the burning reel off the projector and flung it straight out the projection box door, only to his horror to watch it bounce and then roll backwards into his storeroom below .. alas Tennant Creek went without picture shows for a few weeks until the box and projectors were replaced.
+Bill was in the projection box screening a movie and Bob had many times been instructed to always close the door when nitrate film was being used, as it is very flammable especially if the film breaks.
+Well the door wasn’t closed on this Wednesday night (and who could blame him!) and of course the film broke.
+Bill was unable to grab it before the reel caught it, and dragged the burning end onto the reel, which then set the rest of the film alight.
+Frantically he yanked that burning reel off the projector and flung it straight out of the projection box door, only to his horror to watch it hit the out building, bounce and then roll backwards into his storeroom below .. alas Tennant Creek went without picture shows for a few weeks until the box and projectors were replaced.

 Tennant Creek Christmas Treat: